For sellers trying to sell basketball cards on Whatnot, the timing data points first to Saturday 4 PM-6 PM ET.

 When are enough viewers active, and do I still have room to get noticed?

-Before putting your best inventory into the late-evening lane, scout the feed and ask:
+Before putting your best inventory into the Saturday afternoon lane, scout the feed and ask:

 - Are there already several similar basketball singles or slabs shows live?